sdmunozsierra/dotfiles-old/notes/st_config.md

 3. `git apply path/to/patch.diff`

 After you understand that, then is fairly easy to make your st as you wish it to be, with scrollback, copy and paste patches, and themes such as solarized.
-At the end of the day is your opinion.
+At the end of the day is your decision.

 I recomend to create a git repo with your config.h for a latter recompilation you do not need to start from scratch and have everything you need there.